We’ve had a few questions pop up and decided to start an FAQ page. If you have a question you don’t see answered here, please feel free to contact us.

 What special events are being planned for the weekend?

-We had some great feedback that people wanted more out of Project Cosplay 2017.
-We are currently working on dinner and brunch workshops ran by experts, a Saturday night party, the return of the Iron Cosplay Challenge, and a Charity Poker Tournament.
+We had some great feedback that people wanted more out of Project Cosplay 2019.
+We are currently working on dinner and brunch workshops ran by experts, a Saturday night party, the return of the Iron Cosplay Challenge, and other exciting events.

 What is the age policy?